Participation from all walks of life: How Conservation Volunteers are the strength behind our stewardship work

 Volunteers searching for dragonflies at Carden Alvar, ON (Photo by Leanne Gauthier-Helmer)

 Over the last several decades, Conservation Volunteers have played an essential role in shaping our understanding of butterfly and dragonfly populations in Ontario.
 Volunteers have been catching and identifying species to record their numbers in the Carden Alvar, a rare ecosystem characterized by shallow soils over limestone.
-In an average counting event, volunteers will count 2,815 butterflies (with the record being 8,327) or 1,365 dragonflies.
+During an average counting event, volunteers have counted 2,815 butterflies (with the record being 8,327) or 1,365 dragonflies.
 The high number of insects recorded combined with the long-term nature of these events provide us with enough data to understand their population and range trends.
 Butterflies and dragonflies are also indicator species, meaning their numbers can tell us a lot about changes in their ecosystem.
 This data can also show us if some species are increasing their range northward due to climate change.
 This knowledge can better prepare conservation planning with an understanding of what our future landscape might need to look like to accommodate these changes.

 Hear more about the Carden Alvar in this episode of the NatureTalks podcast.